 - The Order of the Stick:

-- Had this as one of its many, many taverns, but only in Origin of PCs.
+- Has this as one of its many, many taverns, but only in On the Origin of PCs.
 During the scene, Elan boldly walks in and announces the arrival of his Paladin companion.
-In addition to the usual assortment of pissed off criminals, there was also a Minotuar and a DROW looking threatening.
+In addition to the usual assortment of pissed-off criminals, there are also a Minotaur and a drow looking threatening.
 They both walk away slowly.

 - In Nodwick, there's the Fang and Flagon.
 It's not exclusively a Bad Guy Bar (good guys are welcome) but most patrons are tough to say the least, so much that Bar Brawls are actually encouraged by the management.

 - What would you expect at a place called ''The Cloak and Dagger''?

 - Bad Moon Rising has Lee's, a popular hang out for the monster hunter crowd, which has rarely obeyed rules forbidding weapons, magic, and mummies.